xujianscut/JianXu.github.io/_pages/about.md

 I aim to integrate advanced mathematical tools with machine learning, focusing primarily on generative models and Bayesian methods such as Gaussian processes, to build principled and efficient inference frameworks.
 I have published multiple first-author papers in top-tier venues including **ICML (Oral, Top 1%)**, **AAAI**, **IEEE Transactions on Neural Networks and Learning Systems (TNNLS)**, **Knowledge-Based Systems (KBS)**, and **AISTATS**.
 Several other works are currently under review at prestigious conferences and journals such as **NeurIPS** and **TPAMI**.

+I am currently a visiting Ph.D. student at **RIKEN Center for Advanced Intelligence Project (AIP)** in Japan, under the supervision of **Prof. Qibin Zhao**, supported by the China Scholarship Council (CSC).
+My research during this period focuses on advanced Bayesian generative modeling and probabilistic inference.

 ### 🎓 Education

 - **Ph.D. in Computational Mathematics & Electronic Information**